Educational institutions and study programmes

-Accreditation of study programmes from TVET institutions
+Checking the accreditation of study programmes from TVET institutions

 On the website of the NBTE you can find overviews of accredited study programmes from TVET institutions.

-Accreditation of teacher training programmes
+Checking the accreditation of teacher training programmes

 Teacher training programmes are accredited by the Teachers Registration Council of Nigeria (TRCN).
 There is no overview of accredited teacher training programmes on the TRCN website, but you can look up registered teachers in the TRCN's List of Registered Teachers.
 In Nigeria, registration is compulsory for people who want to work as a teacher.